buzzqw/TUS/OBSS/OBSSv2-eng.md

 The dragon can take 3 Additional Actions, choosing from the options below.
 It can use only one Additional Action option at a time and only at the end of another creature' \*\*s turn.
 The dragon regains spent Additional Actions at the start of its turn.

 **Wing Attack (Costs 2 Actions).** The dragon beats its wings.
-Each creature within 15 feet of the dragon must succeed on a DC 34 Reflex Saving Throw or take 15 (2d6 + 8) bludgeoning damage and be knocked prone.
+Each creature within 15 meters of the dragon must succeed on a DC 34 Reflex Saving Throw or take 15 (2d6 + 8) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying speed.

 **Tail Attack.** The dragon makes a tail attack.